 Really Grotesque - Grotesquely Real

-Coming from the tradition of figurative painting, my interest goes beyond the outward appearance of the human body.
-I am interested in the anatomical foundations of the body and therefor in its anatomical representation where artistic and medical-scientific views meet.
-As well I am curious about how our body-based reality is shaped by social conventions, taboos and our own perception or paranoia.
+I am a visual artist coming from the tradition of figurative painting, but my interest goes far beyond the outward appearance of the human body.
+I am curious about how our body-based reality is shaped by social conventions, taboos and our own perception or paranoia.
 I explore prevailing cultural images, associations, and roles, and try to point out the origins of these cultural standards, which over time evolved into a seemingly 'natural' image of what is real.

 Two illustrated books became important for my artistic development early on.
-The one, a simple photo album of my family, showing myself as a child, aroused my interest in investigating how the family story vividly illustrated by the photographs turned into a founding tale of the family and a kind of guideline for the next generation.
+The one, a simple photo album of my family, showing myself as a child, aroused my interest in investigating how that every day stories vividly illustrated by the photographs turned into a founding tale of the family that served as a guideline for the next generation.
 As a student of painting I was as a young, single mother in a similar situation as my own mother 20 years ago.
 The photographs chosen for the albums primarily showed joyous or sublime moments of life and consistently eliminated grief and pain.
-I couldn’t help struggling with a collision of remembering between the subjective, ephemeral fragments of my own memories of (painful) situations, which I relived with my own daughter and the official happy family testimonies that imposed themselves over my fleeting memories and subliminally shaped my present.
+I couldn’t help struggling with a collision of remembering between the subjective, ephemeral fragments of my own memories of (painful) moments, which I relived raising my own daughter and the official happy family testimonies that imposed themselves over my fleeting memories and subliminally idealized the history of our family.

 Both illustrated books confronted me with the question of the relationship between role model, image and reality.
 This is reflected in my work, in which I sample images from already existing motifs from all areas of visual production, be it from the world of art, anatomical illustrations, logos or advertisement.
 My method of painting on a pair of acrylic glass plates, which are then positioned on top of each other to form the entire painting, emphasises this collage principle.
 I draw with pens that are primarily used for technical drawings.
 They allow for controlled, precise lines.
 My kind of working tries to reveal no irregularities that can be read as an affective sensation about my ambivalent world of motifs.
 I present whatever may appear absurd or offensive as matter-of-factly as possible.